-• Other ASMP projects
+• Upcoming ASMP projects

-Beneficiaries are well aware of the projects proposed by the ASMP in the Thaddayamalai GN division and waiting for the completion of the lift irrigation project at first.
+Beneficiaries are well aware of the upcoming dry chili project which is to be introduced by ASMP and feedbacks was collected.
 Some beneficiaries already cultivating Chili up to 0.25-0.5 acres along with the other crops.
 They are very keen to expand the chili cultivation once water accessibility is confirmed and willing to take technical support towards the high yield.
+Market accessibility was highlighted during the discussion and it was mentioned that the closest market is Oddusudan.
+Oddusudan market price per 1Kg of dry chili is around 550 LKR and farmers looking to have a higher and stable price in the future.